 Thank goodness!
 I thought.
 Usually when he turned the air on my skin turned blue and my fingers stopped working.
 I forced a troubled look instead.
 “Oh no. I guess we’ll have to call the service people,” I said.

 I met the A/C repairman, Eric, at the door this morning.
 Eric introduced himself cordially.
 He wore neat little booties to protect my not so meticulously swept floor from dirt and footprints.
-He inspected the outdoor air conditioning unit, twiddled with the thermostat, flipped things in the furnace room and reset breakers.
+He inspected the air conditioning unit, twiddled with the thermostat, flipped things in the furnace room and reset breakers.

 He pronounced his findings with confidence.
 “I’ve checked everything.
 I don’t see any problems.
 You have to keep it on during the day to keep the humidity low,” he said.
 “How cold were you trying to set it?”